GeekyDeaks/g29-load-cell/README.md

 WIP on replacing the stock brake pedal sensor on a Logitech G29 pedal set with a load cell

+It uses two cheap load cells arranged in a [wheatstone bridge](https://en.wikipedia.org/wiki/Wheatstone_bridge) and a small circuit using a Instrumentation Op-Amp in reverse gain mode.
+The cells are mounted in a 3D printed model that replaces the lower half of the brake piston assembly

 # Software used

 1. EAGLE https://www.autodesk.co.uk/products/eagle/free-download